allegory-software/allegory-sdk/MAKING-WIDGETS.md

-is overkill: it's not integrated with the layout system or CSS, so you need to code for resizing, styling, scrolling, animation, hit-testing, pixel snapping, hi-dpi, etc. (which you might actually enjoy more than putting divs together and you have the ultimate control over every pixel but it's also more work).
+is overkill: it's not integrated with the layout system or CSS, so you need to code for resizing, styling, scrolling, animation, hit-testing, pixel snapping, hi-dpi, etc. (which you might actually enjoy more than putting divs together and you have the ultimate control over every pixel but it's work you have to do).

-In any case, if you do decide on a canvas-drawn widget, it's best to use `resizeable_canvas()` because:
+In any case, if you do decide on a canvas-drawn widget, it's best to use `resizeable_canvas_container()` because:

 * the canvas needs to be resized and repainted when the widget is resized.
   * resize in multiples of 100-200px or it'll be too slow when dragging a split-view.